 Role Responsibilities for Construction Noise and Vibration Management GLC Project Director Ensure adequate resources to fulfil environment and sustainability commitments.
 Ensure environment and sustainability performance and knowledge is communicated to steering committee and client representatives.
 Managing the delivery of the Project including overseeing implementation of noise and vibration management processes, initiatives and procedures.
-Environment and Facilitate adequate resources to fulfil environment and sustainability commitments.
-Sustainability Manager Obtain the EPL and oversee compliance with the EPL and Planning Approval requirements Provide the AA access to noise and vibration monitoring activities and follow the requirement as of CoA A34(b)-(d) as they take place Environmental Oversee the overall implementation of this CNVMP.
-Manager Consider recommendations made by the AA in accordance with the CoA Noise and Vibration Undertake relevant training to implement the requirements of this CNVMP.
-Monitoring Personnel Undertake all monitoring activities in accordance with this CNVMP.
-(GLC/ consultants) Ensure regular maintenance of monitoring equipment.
-Sustainability Manager Oversee development of sustainability initiatives and ensure they are implemented throughout design and construction of the Project.
-Accountable for ensuring the project obtains its target IS rating • Oversee the alignment of this plan and its implementation with the sustainability goals for the project.
+Environment and Sustainability Manager Facilitate adequate resources to fulfil environment and sustainability commitments.
+Obtain the EPL and oversee compliance with the EPL and Planning Approval requirements Provide the AA access to noise and vibration monitoring activities and follow the requirement as of CoA A34(b)-(d) as they take place Environmental Manager Noise and Vibration Monitoring Personnel (GLC/ consultants) Oversee the overall implementation of this CNVMP.
+Consider recommendations made by the AA in accordance with the CoA Undertake relevant training to implement the requirements of this CNVMP.
+Undertake all monitoring activities in accordance with this CNVMP.
+Sustainability Manager Ensure regular maintenance of monitoring equipment.
+Oversee development of sustainability initiatives and ensure they are implemented throughout design and construction of the Project.
+Accountable for ensuring the project obtains its target IS rating Oversee the alignment of this plan and its implementation with the sustainability goals for the project.
 Provides guidance on ensuring documentation and records align with the requirements for evidence to be developed to support the IS rating submission for the Project.
-Other roles Acoustics Advisor (AA) The AA's role and responsibilities are detailed in CoA A32 to A36.
-Generally, the AA will: (Or nominated person) Receive and respond to communication from the Secretary in relation to the performance of the Critical State Significant Infrastructure (CSSI) in relation to noise and vibration Review elements of works that may cause impact or nuisance and the approach to mitigation Review all documentation as it relates to this plan Regularly monitor the implementation of this plan Recommend improvements that can be made to minimise or avoid adverse noise impacts Review incidents as they relate to noise and vibration management Environmental Review and endorse this plan.
-Representative (ER) Conduct regular inspections to review and monitor implementation of this plan.
-Provide advice in relation to compliance with the Planning Approval Sydney Metro Review and endorse this plan.
-Stakeholder and Community Manages key stakeholder relationships, including in relation to any noise and vibration impacts throughout construction Engagement Manager Provision of strategic advice to the leadership team Identify and mitigate reputational risks, including any relating to construction impacts Accountable for crisis and incident communications
+Other roles Acoustics Advisor (AA) (Or nominated person) The AA's role and responsibilities are detailed in CoA A32 to A36.
+Generally, the AA will: Receive and respond to communication from the Secretary in relation to the performance of the Critical State Significant Infrastructure (CSSI) in relation to noise and vibration Review elements of works that may cause impact or nuisance and the approach to mitigation Review all documentation as it relates to this plan Regularly monitor the implementation of this plan Recommend improvements that can be made to minimise or avoid adverse noise Environmental Representative (ER) impacts Review incidents as they relate to noise and vibration management Review and endorse this plan.
+Conduct regular inspections to review and monitor implementation of this plan.
+Occidence Materia Provide advice in relation to compliance with the Planning Approval Provide advice in relation to compliance with the Planning Approval Sydney Metro Stakeholder and Community Engagement Manager Review and endorse this plan.
+Manages key stakeholder relationships, including in relation to any noise and vibration impacts throughout construction Provision of strategic advice to the leadership team Identify and mitigate reputational risks, including any relating to construction impacts Accountable for crisis and incident communications